SvenTiigi/STLocationRequest/README.md

 import STLocationRequest

 // Initialize STLocationRequestController with STLocationRequestController.Configuration
-let locationRequestController = STLocationRequestController { config in
+let locationRequestController = STLocationRequestController { (config: inout STLocationRequestController.Configuration) in
     config.titleText = "We need your location for some awesome features" config.allowButtonTitle = "Alright"
     config.notNowButtonTitle = "Not now"